 What is it?

-The Attribute Security page enables you to control what users in a Group can view and edit as it relates to the profiles of other Member Types.
-This area dictates what appears in your Member Directory.
+The Attribute Security page enables you to control what users in a Group can view and edit about other profiles, based on their Member Type.
+This area also controls which attributes can be viewed in the membership directory.

 How to Access